JacobJoergensen/PiperLang/README.md

 <hr>
 <br>

-> :warning: **Beta Stage Warning:** PiperLang is currently in a Beta stage.
-It is a work in progress and should not be used in production applications at the moment.
-Unexpected bugs and errors may happen, and features may change without prior announcements.
-We encourage you to participate in our testing and development phases by reporting any encountered issues.
->
 > :information_source: **PHP Version:** The development cycle of PiperLang operates on PHP 8.3.
 For optimal compatibility and performance, we recommend using this version when working with PiperLang.

 <br>